Abu Dhabi population in 2024 grows 7.5% to reach 4.14mln

 PHOTO

-Ahmed Tamim Hisham Al Kuttab, Chairman of the Department of Government Enablement – Abu Dhabi and Chairman of SCAD, said, "Abu Dhabi's sustained population growth reflects the government's success in creating an environment that attracts international talent and investment.
+His Excellency Ahmed Tamim Hisham Al Kuttab, Chairman of the Department of Government Enablement – Abu Dhabi and Chairman of SCAD, said: "Abu Dhabi's sustained population growth reflects the government's success in creating an environment that attracts international talent and investment.
 Through strategic policy development and infrastructure investment, Abu Dhabi has established itself as a leading destination for professionals seeking growth opportunities in a stable, innovative environment.

 Abu Dhabi's population growth provides the foundation for its development into the world's first AI-native government.
 Under the Abu Dhabi Government Digital Strategy 2025-2027, the emirate is pioneering data-driven governance that anticipates citizen needs before they arise and optimises service delivery through advanced analytics and artificial intelligence.